 By Keely Sexton

-Mount Holyoke has developed and implemented a new chosen-name policy that enables community members to select the name that they are referred to by the College.
-The change, a major joint effort led primarily by the Office of Diversity, Equity and Inclusion with enormous help from Library and Information Technology Services, known as LITS, was the culmination of more than two years of behind-the-scenes work.
+More than a year after Mount Holyoke unveiled its chosen-name policy that enables community members to change their first names in the College’s many computer systems, many community members have seized the opportunity to be called by the name that best suits them.
+Implementing the name-change policy was the culmination of a two-year effort led primarily by the Office of Diversity, Equity and Inclusion with enormous help from Library and Information Technology Services, known as LITS.

 Kijua Sanders-McMurtry, the vice president for equity and inclusion at Mount Holyoke College, says that the move is a huge step toward delivering on Mount Holyoke’s promise of equity and inclusion for all.